Too Stressed To Digest

-If you are experiencing continued digestive challenges then I encourage you to seek support from an experienced healthcare profession because getting to the root cause of your health issues, and whilst it takes an initial bit of upfront energy, it can hugely impact your health and happiness on a long-term basis so it’s worth the energy and time investment.
+If you are experiencing continued digestive challenges then I encourage you to seek support from an experienced healthcare profession because getting to the root cause of your health issues, and whilst it takes an initial bit of upfront energy, it can hugely impact your health and happiness on a long-term basis, so it’s worth the energy and time investment.

-That’s all from Tom and me today.
+That’s all from me today.

 Email me on firstname.lastname@example.org if you would like to discuss your health further with me and we can book you in for an initial consultation to work one on one together.